potassco/clorm/docs/clorm/predicate.rst

   passed to a constant term satisfies the syntactic restriction.
 * The use of a default value: all term types support the specification of a default value.
+* If the specified default is a function then this function will be called (with no arguments) when the predicate/complex-term object is instantiated.
+This can be used to generated unique ids or a date/time stamp.

 Overriding the Predicate Name